 The details you provide us on registration will only be sent to companies that you’ve specifically requested more information from with the use of your allocated scanner.

 Is there a Coffee Shop here?

-Yes, we have an on-site Coffee Shop serving hot and cold drinks.
+Yes, we have an on-site Coffee Shop serving hot & cold drinks and a variety of snacks.
 The Coffee Shop is open from 10am – 3pm Tuesday to Sunday.